prisma/prisma1/examples/permissions/README.md

 ### Create posts with the `createPost` mutation

-With this mutation, authenitcated users can create a new `Post`.
+With this mutation, authenicated users can create a new `Post`.
 Make sure the `Authorization` header is set:

 ```graphql
 mutation {